 - 10.81.
 Where the trial of a claim is estimated to last more than 10 days, or where the circumstances require it, the Master may direct that a pre-trial review ("PTR") should be held.
-A PTR will not usually be held in trials of 10 days or less.
+A PTR will not usually be held in trials of 10 days or less unless the case is in the MAC list (see chapter 17 below).
 The PTR may be heard by a Master, but more usually is heard by a Judge.
 As an alternative a Master may list a review case management conference prior to trial if it is anticipated further case management directions will be required. - 10.82.
 The PTR date may be listed at the trial listing appointment, but if the parties request, it can be listed later.
-In that case, application should normally be made to the Queen's Bench Judges' Listing Officer for the PTR to be heard by the trial Judge (if known), and the applicant should do all that they can to ensure that it is heard between 4 and 8 weeks before the trial date, and in any event long enough before the trial date to allow a realistic time in which to complete any outstanding matters.
+In that case, application should normally be made to the Queen's Bench Judges' Listing Officer for the PTR to be heard by the trial Judge (if known), and the applicant should do all that they can to ensure that it is heard between 4 and 8 weeks before the trial date, and in any event long enough before the trial date to allow a realistic time in which to complete any outstanding matters. - 10.83.

-- 10.83.
 If no PTR is ordered at the case management stage and the parties later agree that a PTR should be listed, they may request a PTR by contacting QB judges listing.
-If there is a dispute about whether a PTR should be listed, the party seeking one must issue an application notice. - 10.84.
+If there is a dispute about whether a PTR should be listed, the party seeking one must issue an application notice.

+- 10.84.
 The PTR should be attended by the advocates who are to represent the parties at the trial. - 10.85.
 At least 7 days before the date fixed for the PTR, the claimant or applicant must serve the other parties with a list of matters to be considered at the PTR, and those other parties must serve their responses at least 2 days before the PTR.
 Account must be taken of the answers in any pre-trial checklists filed.
 Realistic proposals must be put forward and if possible agreed as to the time likely to be required for each stage of the trial and as to the order in which witnesses are to be called. - 10.86.
-The claimant or applicant should lodge a properly indexed bundle containing the pre-trial check lists (if directed to be filed) and the lists of matters to be considered and the proposals, together with the results of discussions between the parties, and any other relevant material, in the Queen's Bench Judges' Listing Office, Room WG08, by no later than 10.30am on the day before the day fixed for the hearing of the PTR.
+The claimant or applicant should lodge a properly indexed bundle containing the pre-trial check lists (if directed to be filed) and the lists of matters to be considered and the proposals, together with the results of discussions between the parties, and any other relevant material, on CE file or if a litigant in person not using CE file, by email to qbjudgeslistingoffice@justice.go.uk or by placing in the drop box in the main hall of the RCJ, by no later than 10.30am on the day before the day fixed for the hearing of the PTR.
 If the PTR is to take place before a Master, it should be lodged with the Masters' Ushers. - 10.87.
 At the PTR, the court will review the parties' state of preparation, deal with any outstanding matters, and give any directions or further directions that may be necessary.